kevin49999/kevin49999.github.io/projects.md

 [Blog Post](/2023/08/29/wrblr-social-media-launch-wrblr.html)

 Sharing with just your friends.
-Very fun and difficult to make minimal social media app.

 Supported fullscreen image viewing and allowed users to save images.
 Friends were contacts you followed or usernames you searched for.
 I was your default first friend in honor of Myspace Tom.

 Had close to 100 signed-up users and some beautiful posts with comments and reactions.